pipeforce/pipeforce.github.io/docs/guides/20_pipeline.md

 ### Via HTTP

 You can execute a pipeline also by sending it via HTTP POST to the server.
-See this example:
+See this HTTP scribble example:

 ```yaml
 POST /api/v3/pipeline HTTP/1.1